sedanuronderr/BugunNeYapsam/README.md

 # BugunNeYapsam?
-### Bu projede Firebase veritabanı,Databinding,Fragment,Adapter kütüphaneler kullanıldı.
+###  Firebase veritabanı,Databinding,Fragment,Adapter Jetpack libraries were used in the project..

 <table>